-The District Plan specifies the acts, procedures, and performance necessary to prevent waste and protect rights of owners or interest in groundwater, and forms the basis of permitting decisions and permit requirements imposed by the Board.
-The Board will review the plan as necessary and no later than the fifth anniversary from the TWDB's approval of any amended plan, and when the Board considers a new plan necessary or desirable, a new plan will be adopted and submitted to TWDB to meet the statutory deadline for amendment.
-A plan, once adopted, remains in effect until the adoption of a new plan.
+- a.
+Adoption and Amendment: The District Plan specifies the acts, procedures, and performance necessary to prevent waste and protect rights of owners of interests in groundwater, and forms the basis of permitting decisions and permit requirements imposed by the Board.
+The Board will review the plan as necessary and not later than the fifth anniversary from the TWDB's approval of any amended plan as well as within two years of the adoption of the Desired Future Conditions by the Groundwater Management Area, and when the Board considers a new plan necessary or desirable, a new plan will be adopted and submitted to TWDB to meet the statutory deadline for amendment.
+A plan, once adopted, remains in effect until the adoption of a new plan. - b.
+Hearing: The Presiding Officer must conduct a hearing to take public input on the draft Management Plan and in the manner the Presiding Officer deems most appropriate to obtain relevant information as conveniently, inexpensively, and expeditiously as possible.
+The Presiding